wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 {% include _toc.html %}

-There are a lot of <a href="#Overviews">overview/summary/high-level tutorials and videos on Azure storage</a>.
-But these notes I took while studying for <a target="_blank" href="https://wilsonmar.github.io/azure-certifications/">Azure exams</a> aim for a <strong>deep</strong> yet concise presentation, using tables that organize complex information to make them easier to visualize and remember.
+Unlike a lot of <a href="#Overviews">overview/summary/high-level tutorials and videos on Azure storage</a>, this article is a <strong>deep</strong> yet concise presentation, using tables that organize complex information to make them easier to visualize and remember.
+I created this while studying for <a target="_blank" href="https://wilsonmar.github.io/azure-certifications/">Azure certification exams</a>.

 <a target="_blank" href="https://azure.microsoft.com/en-us/product-categories/storage/">azure.microsoft.com/en-us/product-categories/storage</a>